On the matroidal path ideals: Introduction

-A graph $G$ is called {\em $r$-partite} if its vertex set can be partitioned into disjoint sets $V_1, \ldots, V_r$ such that the endpoints of an edge do not belong to the same $V_i$.
-The sets $V_1, \ldots, V_r$ are called the {\em maximal independent} sets of $G$.
-An $r$-partite graph is called {\em complete} if vertices from different maximal independent sets are adjacent.
-The notation $K_{n_1, \ldots, n_r}$ denotes a complete $r$-partite graph with $r$ maximal independent sets of size $n_1, \ldots, n_r$.
-In Theorem~\ref{Th.3}, we prove that for all $t\geq 2$, the $t$-path ideals of complete $r$-partite graphs are matroidal.
-Of course, this result makes sense only if the $t$-path ideal is non-zero.
 In other words, let $t \geq 2$ and $\MM_t(G)$ be a collection of subsets of $V(G)$ such that $A \in \MM_t(G)$ if and only if there exists a $t$-path in $G$ with vertex set $A$.
-Then it follows from Theorem~\ref{Th.3} that if $\MM_t(K_{n_1, \ldots, n_r})\neq \emptyset$, then it is bases of a matroid.
+Then it follows from Theorem~\ref{Th.3} that if $\MM_t(K_{n_1, \ldots, n_r})\neq \emptyset$, then it is the set of bases of a matroid.
 Up to our knowledge there is not much known about $t$-path ideals.
-In our case, after establishing Theorem~\ref{Th.3}, the $t$-path ideals of complete $r$-partite graph inherit all the nice properties of polymatroidal ideals.
+In our case, after establishing Theorem~\ref{Th.3}, the $t$-path ideals of a complete $r$-partite graph inherit all the nice properties of matroidal ideals.

 The contents of this paper are distributed as following: in Section~\ref{prem}, the definitions and basic facts about $t$-paths and $t$-path ideals of complete $r$-partite graphs are provided.
-The Section~\ref{matroidpath} is devoted to establish the matroidal property of $I_t(K_{n_1, \ldots, n_r})$.
+The Section~\ref{matroidpath} is devoted to establish the matroidal property of $I_t(K_{n_1, \ldots, n_r})$ in Theorem~\ref{Th.3}.
 It follows from \cite[Theorem 3.2]{CW} and \cite[Theorem 2.2]{AY} that an edge ideal $I(G)$ is matroidal if and only if $G$ is a complete $r$-partite graph.
 In Theorem~\ref{Th.2}, we give another proof of this fact.
-Then in Theorem~\ref{Th.3}, we show that for any $t \geq 2$, if $I_t(K_{n_1, \ldots, n_r})\neq 0$, then it is a matroidal ideal.
 It is natural to ask that if the $t$-path ideal of a graph is matroidal for some $t$, then does it follow that its non-zero $k$-path ideal is also matroidal for $k \geq t$?
 In Example~\ref{exp2}, we provide a graph whose 3-path ideal is matroidal but $4$-path ideal is not matroidal.